elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 ---
 layout: page
 title: Will Technology Decentralize Power?
-permalink: /decentralizedinternet_ROUGH_DRAFT
+permalink: /decentralizedinternetROUGHDRAFT
 ---

 What will be the long run effect of technological progress on the distribution of power?
 Will governments and big tech companies closely cooperate to strengthen their control over society?
 Or can the [cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) dream of technology as a tool of individual freedom and privacy be realized?

 These questions are discussed in [The Centralized Internet Is Inevitable](https://palladiummag.com/2020/10/19/the-centralized-internet-is-inevitable/) by [Samo Burja](https://twitter.com/SamoBurja) and in [this podcast](https://palladiummag.com/2020/10/30/palladium-podcast-46-samo-burja-on-why-regulating-online-speech-is-unavoidable/) featuring Burja and [Palladium](https://palladiummag.com/) editor and cofounder [Wolf Tivy](https://twitter.com/wolftivy).
-Their position is that the Internet is an inherently centralizating technology.
+Their position is that the Internet is an inherently centralizing technology.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The future is total surveillance for total compliance of every action, word, and thought.
 This is the world we are bringing into being with technology.<br><br>The unavoidable telos of technological means is totalitarian power.</p>&mdash; Wolf Tivy (@wolftivy) <a href="https://twitter.com/wolftivy/status/1197295213565239296?ref_src=twsrc%5Etfw">November 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>